 The posts of Superintendent fall into two classes – those created as a result of the 1818 Longitude Act and those created by the Astronomer Royal.

-When the post of Superintendent of the Nautical Almanac was created as a result of the 1818 Longitude Act, responsibility for overseeing the production of the Nautical Almanac (first published in 1767) passed from the Astronomer Royal to the Board of Longitude.
-Following the departure of the first post holder Thomas Young in 1829 (a year after the Board was abolished); the post was assigned without the allowance of £300, to the Astronomer Royal, John Pond, the very person from whom the responsibility was taken to start with.
-Pond retained responsibility for almanac until 1831, when the post was re-assigned (this time, with the allowance) to William Stratford who then set up the Nautical Almanac Office.
+Until 1828, when it was abolished, the Board of Longitude was responsible for publishing the Nautical Almanac.
+Initially, responsibility for superintending its production was taken on by Maskelyne.
+Following his death in 1811, his successor as Astronomer Royal, John Pond, offered to superintentd the work on behalf of the Board.
+Neither he nor Maskelyne was paid to do this work.
+The 1818 Longitude Act created the post of Superintendent of the Nautical Almanac with a salary of £300 a year.
+At this point, responsibility for overseeing its production passed from the Astronomer Royal to Thomas Young.
+Following his death in 1829, the post was reassigned to Pond (but without the additional salary of £300).
+Pond retained responsibility for the Almanac until 1831, when the post was re-assigned once again, (this time with the salary), to William Stratford who then set up the Nautical Almanac Office.
 The post remained independent of the Observatory until 1936, when the Nautical Almanac Office was made a branch of the Observatory and placed under the direction of the Astronomer Royal.
 At this point, the post of Superintendent was regraded at the salary of a Chief Assistant.
 In the meantime, three former Greenwich Assistants, John Russell Hind, Arthur Downing and Philip Cowell had held the post: Hind from 1853–1891 Downing from 1892–1910 and Cowell from 1910–1930.
 It was under Downing’s leadership, that the prefix HM was added.

 In 1996, the post, but not the Office was abolished, the new incumbent, Andrew Sinclair, being given the title of Head of the Nautical Almanac Office.
 His took early retirement in 1998 at the time the Observatory was closed.
 At that point, HM Nautical Almanac Office was transferred to the Rutherford Appleton Laboratory.
 It was transferred to the Hydrographic Office in 2006.